gvwilson/sensibleadventures/cloudherd/cloudherd.md

 burning?"

 Noxy grabbed his arm and pointed.
 "There!
 Upstairs!"
 A bright lick of flame was suddenly dancing in a window.
-Another joined it as the familiar herby smell of burning moss caught in Noxy's nostrils.
+Another joined it as the herby smell of burning moss caught in Noxy's nostrils.

 "Get your mother!"
 Aft ordered, then cupped his hands around his mouth.
 "Fire!
 Fire!
 Fire!"